-This grill is also made from melted diatomaceous earth which is a great material for insulating heat, meaning the binchotan charcoal will burn heat at its maximum efficiency with this kind of grill.
+This grill is also made from melted diatomaceous earth, which is a great material for insulating heat.
+This means the Binchotan charcoal will burn at its maximum efficiency with this kind of grill.

-More heat means better tasting food and your chicken skewers, beef steaks and BBQ shrimps will squeeze all their juices in your mouth with every bite you make.
+More heat means better tasting food, and your chicken skewers, beef steaks, and BBQ shrimp will squeeze all their juices in your mouth with every bite you make!

-This charcoal grill has only one air ventilation and you merely have to slide the lid to open or close it (this controls the air flow).
+This charcoal grill has only 1 air vent and you merely have to slide the lid to open or close it (this controls the airflow).

-The simplistic design and lightweight attributes of this grill makes a perfect choice for anyone who wants to try grilling food with binchotan charcoal.
+The simplistic design and lightweight attributes of this grill make it a perfect choice for anyone who wants to try grilling food with Bnchotan charcoal.

 You can grill a variety of BBQ recipes on this grill and enjoy the great taste of every cuisine you’ll prepare.

 Check out the Campers collection charcoal Binchotan stove here on Amazon,